+BluePrint plan, individuals and small group employers

+BlueConnect plans provide a coordinated-care network with a personalized, coordinated approach to health care with primary and specialty care providers through the Sanford Health network.

+Blue Plus® with Mayo

+Clinic

+Individuals and small group employers utilize a coordinated-care network with Mayo Clinic which provides a personalized, coordinated approach to health care with primary and specialty care through the Mayo Clinic network.

+Blue Plus® with St.

+Luke's

-BluePrint ^{sTM} With a BluePrint plan, individuals and small group employers utilize a coordinated-care network that provides a personalized, coordinated approach to health care with primary and specialty care providers through the Allina Health network.
-BlueConnect sm BlueConnect plans provide a coordinated-care network with a personalized, coordinated approach to health care with primary and specialty care providers through the Sanford Health network.
-Blue Plus [®] with Mayo Clinic Individuals and small group employers utilize a coordinated-care network with Mayo Clinic which provides a personalized, coordinated approach to health care with primary and specialty care through the Mayo Clinic network.
-Blue Plus [®] with St. Luke's Individuals and small group employers utilize a coordinated-care network with St. Luke's which provides a personalized, coordinated approach to health care with primary and specialty care providers through the St. Luke's network.
+Individuals and small group employers utilize a coordinated-care network with St. Luke's which provides a personalized, coordinated approach to health care with primary and specialty care providers through the St. Luke's network.

 Medicare Select Product Medicare is primary for all services.
 For the highest level of benefits, all care must be provided or referred by the subscriber's primary care clinic.
-There are no benefits under the Medicare Select contract for services outside the network, although coverage through Medicare for eligible services is still available to the subscriber.
+There are no benefits under the Medicare deductible and coinsurance amounts are the subscriber's responsibility.
+Enrollment in Medicare Select is closed.

+Select contract for services outside the network, although coverage through Medicare for eligible services is still available to the subscriber.
 Medical emergencies, however, are covered whether a subscriber is at home or traveling.
-The applicable Medicare deductible and coinsurance amounts are the subscriber's responsibility.
-Enrollment in Medicare Select is closed.
-BlueValue sM with Group Value Network BlueValue plans mirror our BlueAccess plans and include HSA, HRA, Copay and Coinsurance plan options for small employers.
-The Group Value network is a narrow network and provides statewide coverage.
+The applicable Medicare

+BlueValueSM with Group Value Network

+BlueValue plans mirror our BlueAccess plans and include HSA, HRA, Copay and Coinsurance plan options for small employers.

+The Group Value network is a narrow network and provides

+statewide coverage.